Alec Georgen: Club career

-Paris Saint-Germain

 Georgen signed a three-year professional contract with Paris Saint-Germain (PSG) in July 2015.
 He made his professional debut on 24 January 2017, in the Coupe de la Ligue semi-final against Bordeaux.
 He replaced Lucas Moura after 88 minutes, in a 4–1 away win.

-Loan to AZ

 In January 2018, Georgen was loaned to AZ for the remainder of the 2017–18 season.
 He would play four matches for Jong AZ before returning to PSG.

-Avranches

 In September 2019, Georgen left PSG to join Championnat National club Avranches.

-Auxerre

 On 3 June 2020, Georgen signed for Ligue 2 side Auxerre.
 He put pen to paper for a three-year contract with the club.
 Georgen made his debut for Auxerre in a 2–0 home loss to Sochaux on 22 August 2020.
 His first Coupe de France match came on 19 January 2021, as his team was victorious 1–0 over Troyes.

-On 22 August 2022, Georgen was loaned to Concarneau.
+On 22 August 2022, Georgen was loaned out to Championnat National club Concarneau.
+He would go on to win the league with the team.

+On 4 July 2024, Georgen signed for Ligue 2 club Dunkerque on a two-year contract.